|

 Trip 3: Belgrade to Ljubljana (late November, 7+ hours)

-Trip 4: Ljubljana, Slovenia to Trieste, Italy (late November, day trip, 1.5 hours each way)
+Trip 4: Ljubljana, Slovenia to Trieste, Italy (late November day trip, 1.5 hours each way)

 Price:

-Reasonable, especially when booking in advance (we booked 1 week ahead for Hamburg to Berlin and 2 months ahead for Budapest to Belgrade and Belgrade to Ljubljana).
+We found the prices reasonable, especially when booking in advance (we booked 1 week ahead for Hamburg to Berlin and 2 months ahead for Budapest to Belgrade and Belgrade to Ljubljana).
 We booked our day trip from Ljubljana to Trieste the night before so we paid more than if we’d booked earlier.

 Seat Reservations: